oussamabgh/apiTemplate/README.md

 2. npm install
 3. npm run dev

-This is a template intended to be shared with clients to show code organization and best practices.
+This is a template intended to be shared with my clients to show code organization and best practices.